pbering/SitecoreData/readme.md

 * "Event Sourcing" stylede data providers (basically all CRUD operations is only inserts which enables some interesting data replication benefits).

+## News ##

+# Publishing to a mongo target database now works from a shell running on SQL master and core!
+# Transfer.aspx now transfers all versions.
+# The workflow workbox now works in a shell running on mongodb master and core.

 ## Performance ##

 See [/doc/Measurements.xlsx](https://github.com/pbering/SitecoreData/blob/master/doc/Measurements.xlsx) for current performance data.